Overview

 error | string | Human-readable error message for developers |

-code | string | Machine-readable error code for programmatic handling |
+type | string | Machine-readable error type for programmatic handling |

 HTTP Status Codes